CaseySobon/URLShortener/README.md

 The development of the URL shortener application can be broken down into two major components: the `backend`, and the `frontend`.

+The main focus was to reach the mandatory functionality of the scope and ensure things would run seamlessly with basic functionality.
+This was done incrementally, taking each part of the project separately and then integrating everything together one part at a time.
+This allowed for easy testing and didn't require any long debugging process at the end of the project.

+Some additional functionality was included to ensure there was some semblance of a useful application.
+This was kept to a minimum but could have easily been expanded in many ways.
+One way to make this more useful would be the implementation of different users and online server for the data base.
+This was considered too far out of the reach of the scope give for now but the framework was designed to ensure this could be done in the future.

 <details id="backend">
 <summary> <h3> Backend </h3> </summary>